marcosSanchez-dev/camo-gallery-prototype/README.md

 In this README, you'll find my design reasoning, tech stack, user experience ideas, and visual references for a cinematic, community-powered platform.

+---

+## 🛠 Scope of This Prototype

+**✅ Fully Implemented:**
+- Interactive gallery with before/after thumbnails
+- Upload form with validation and social handle input
+- Basic before/after slider for image comparison
+- Responsive layout with mobile-first design
+- UI elements for social sharing (non-functional preview)

+**🧪 Simulated or Conceptual Only:**
+- “8K cinematic rendering” (purely visual styling, no real resolution upgrade)
+- Auto-Enhance feature (visual mock using CSS filters; no backend processing)
+- Camo Studio integration (described in flow, not implemented)
+- Export-to-social logic (UI buttons only, no API calls)

+---

+## 🚶 User Flow

+Here’s a quick walkthrough of how users interact with the gallery app:

+### 👇 1.
+Discover

+- Browse the public gallery of before/after comparisons
+- Filter by Popular, Recent, or Top Rated
+- Click a card to view details

+### ⬆️ 2.
+Create

+- Upload your own "before" and "after" images
+- Optionally add your Instagram or X (Twitter) handle
+- Enable Auto-Enhance for a visual upgrade preview

+### 🎚 3.
+Compare & Share

+- Use the slider to reveal the transformation
+- Share or download your enhanced result

+---

+---

 ## 🌟 Goal of This Prototype